open-meteo/open-meteo/docs/ncep-rrfs/README.md

 ### Wind, temperature and units

 Grid-relative winds become speed and true-north direction.
 Wind height variables use above-ground levels, such as `wind_speed_320m`.
-Temperature fields at 305, 457, 610, 914, 1524, 1829, 2134, 2743, 3658 and 4572 m are above mean sea level, with names such as `temperature_305m`; other temperature height levels are above ground.
+Temperature height levels are also above ground.
 The ensemble catalog reflects its smaller NOMADS field selection.
 Pressure levels use separate deterministic and ensemble schemas.

 Temperatures are stored in Celsius, pressure in hPa, snowfall in centimetres, and CIN as a positive magnitude.